aws/karpenter-provider-aws/website/content/en/preview/concepts/node-templates.md

   metadataOptions: { ... }       # optional, configures IMDS for the instance
   blockDeviceMappings: [ ... ]   # optional, configures storage devices for the instance
   detailedMonitoring: "..."      # optional, configures detailed monitoring for the instance
+  associatePublicIpAddress: "..."      # optional, configures public address association for the instance
 ```
 Refer to the [Provisioner docs]({{<ref "./provisioners" >}}) for settings applicable to all providers.
 See below for other AWS provider-specific parameters.